AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-publish-model.md

 Scoring in Data Science Workspace can be achieved by feeding input data into an existing trained Model.
 Scoring results are then stored and viewable in a specified output dataset as a new batch.

-To learn how to score your model, visit the score a model [UI](./score-model-ui.md) or [API](./score-model-api.md) tutorial.
+To learn how to score your model, visit the score a model [UI tutorial](./score-model-ui.md) or [API tutorial](./score-model-api.md).

 ## Publish a scored model as a service

 Data Science Workspace allows you to publish your trained model as a service.
-This enables users within your IMS Organization to score data without the need fto create their own models.
+This enables users within your IMS Organization to score data without the need to create their own models.

-To learn how to publish a model as a service, visit the [UI](./publish-model-service-ui.md) or [API](./publish-model-service-api.md) tutorial.
+To learn how to publish a model as a service, visit the [UI tutorial](./publish-model-service-ui.md) or [API tutorial](./publish-model-service-api.md).

 ### Schedule automated training for a service

-Once you have published a model as a service you can set up scheduled scoring and training runs for your machine learning service.
+Once you have published a model as a service, you can set up scheduled scoring and training runs for your machine learning service.
 Automating the training and scoring process can help maintain and improve a service's efficiency through time by keeping up with patterns within your data.
 Visit the [schedule a model in the Data Science Workspace UI](./schedule-models-ui.md) tutorial.

 >[!NOTE]
 >